fevercatdream/e-commerce-back-end/README.md

 ## Installation

-This application uses [Inquirer](https://www.npmjs.com/package/inquirer/v/8.2.4) for collecting input from the user, and [MySQL2](https://www.npmjs.com/package/mysql2) to connect to your MySQL database, and [console.table](https://www.npmjs.com/package/console.table) to print MySQL rows to the console.
+This application uses [Express](https://www.npmjs.com/package/express/v/4.16.4) as a node js web application framework, and [MySQL2](https://www.npmjs.com/package/mysql2) to connect to your MySQL database, and [Sequelize](https://sequelize.org/docs/v6/) as a promise-based Node.js ORM tool for MySQL, and [dotenv](https://www.npmjs.com/package/dotenv) to load environment variables from a .env file.

 The application will be invoked by using the following command:

 ```
-node index.js
+node server.js
 ```

 ## Usage

+To manage inventory organizing by categories, tags, and products.
+Update inventory by adding, modifying, or deleting categories, tags, and products.

 ### Screencastify Demo